VasudevShriKrishna/EMS_Employment_Management_System_In_Python_Django/README.md

-STEP-BY-STEP: First Unzip the Folder : Run Unzipped Django Project in PyCharm
+STEP-BY-STEP: First Download the Raw File and Unzip the Folder : Run Unzipped Django Project in PyCharm

 1. Open the Project Folder in PyCharm